 Network reference model (NRM) for flexible factory IoT network is a generic representation that includes multiple network interfaces, multiple network access technologies, and multiple applications.
 The NRM defined in IEEE Std 802.1CF [27] is appropriate for this purpose and can be used to generalize the concept of centralized configuration paradigm and to explain how data attributes are managed as informative description as well.
 The minimum enhancement could be achieved by creating a factory profile consisting of the reference model and data attributes.
-Specification of new protocols is subject to further investigation Detail investigation is required if any protocols shall be added.
+Specification of new protocols is subject to further investigation.